-The table below presents the Director attendance at Board and committee meetings held during Fiscal 2022.
-Regular Board and committee meetings are usually set approximately one year in advance and adhoc meetings are scheduled as required.
+The table below presents the Director attendance at Board and committee meetings held during the six month period ended December 31, 2022.
+Regular Board and committee meetings are usually set approximately one year in advance and ad-hoc meetings are scheduled as required.
 The Board is required to meet at least four (4) times a year.
-Due